snap-one/docs-driverworks-xml/source/includes/20_properties/_50-item.md

 [`<property>`][1]

-The items element provides the ability to display a list of items in support of the Property’s use.
+The item element provides the ability to display a list of items in support of the Property’s use.
 In the list property example, six items are displayed in list format when this Property is displayed in Composer Pro.
+Note that each item is formed within its own `<items><\items>` XML tag.

 ### Example